jgyj123/jgyj123/README.md

 ## 🔧 Current Focus
 - Preparing for AWS Solutions Architect Professional certification
-- Practicing ethical hacking on sites like TryHackMe and HackTheBox
+- Practicing ethical hacking on sites like TryHackMe and HackTheBox to build cybersecurity foundation
 - Working on real-world projects to apply and expand these skills

 ---